open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 If you have multiple workflows that run on pull requests, there are a couple of options:

 * If they have the same `on` triggers, they can be merged into a single workflow.
-* Otherwise turn all but one of them into
+* Otherwise turn them into
   [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows),
-  remove the `pull_request` trigger from the reusable workflows, and call the reusable workflows from the single pull request workflow.
+  and call them from a single workflow.

 ## Configure "cancel-in-progress" on pull request workflows